GIScience/openrouteservice-docs/README.md

 ## Geometry Decoding

 When a response include a geometry the data might be encoded as single string.
-When you request additional elevation data this encoded string can not be decoded with a the standard polyline decoders available (e.g. from Mapbox) - The reason for that is, that the elevation data is included (additionally to the lat & lng values) - Please find below some java sample code to decode a ORS encoded geometry:
+When you request additional elevation data this encoded string can not be decoded with a the standard polyline decoders available (e.g. from Mapbox).
+The reason for that is, that the elevation data is included (additionally to the lat & lng values).
+To decode _X,Y_ and _X,Y,Z_ polylines the decoder needs to know whether the geometry has elevation information.
+Examples on how to decode _X,Y,Z_ polylines can be found below:

+Java:
 ```java
 import org.json.JSONArray;